MITHaystack/HOPS/doc/reference/source/hops4/libraries/math/fft_operations.rst

 ----------------------------------

 =============================================== ====================================================================
-File                                            MHO_BitReversalPermutation.hh
+Class                                           :hops:`MHO_BitReversalPermutation`
 Category                                        FFT Operations
-Template Parameters                             DataType (for array permutation functions) Configuration Parameters                        None Primary Functionality                           Bit manipulation utilities for power-of-two FFTs Key Features                                    | Power-of-two detection and calculations
+Template Parameters                             DataType (for array permutation functions only; the class itself is not a template)
+Configuration Parameters                        None
+Primary Functionality                           Bit manipulation utilities for power-of-two FFTs Key Features                                    | Power-of-two detection and calculations